ashutoshmjain/gita/src/prologue.md

 - triggering a self sustaining (and censor resistant) pay back model around scribing;
 - and the patience to write (and read) long meaningful text.

 But more importantly, finding a purpose to scribe -  a root narrative that would span ages without losing it's luster and relevance.
-As described in the very first book of `Mahabharata` (`Adi Parva`), the sage poet `Krishna Dwaipayana` invoked `Bramha` - the embodiment of all pervading information, to accomplish this pursuit.
+As described in the very first book of `Mahabharata` (`Adi Parva`), the `Vaidik` editor (`Ved-vyasa`) `Krishna Dwaipayana` invoked `Bramha` - the embodiment of all pervading information, to accomplish this pursuit.

 # `Aavahan`